broadinstitute/cromwell/README.md

 Call-level metadata includes inputs, outputs, start and end datetime, backend-specific job id, return code, stdout and stderr.
 Date formats are ISO with milliseconds.

+Accepted parameters are:

+* `includeKey` Optional repeated string value, specifies what metadata keys to include in the output, matched as a prefix string.
+Keys that are not specified are filtered out.
+The call keys `attempt` and `shardIndex` will always be included.
+May not be used with `excludeKey`.

+* `excludeKey` Optional repeated string value, specifies what metadata keys to exclude from the output, matched as a prefix string.
+Keys that are specified are filtered out.
+The call keys `attempt` and `shardIndex` will always be included.
+May not be used with `includeKey`.

 cURL: